pminina01/readthedocs/JsonLayout.md

 * _encode_: Enable or disable JSON encoding for the attribute.
 Enabled by default.
 (Added in NLog 4.1)
 * _suppressSpaces_: Enable to suppress extra spaces in the output JSON.
 Disabled by default.
 (Added in NLog 4.1)
 * _renderEmptyObject_: Gets or sets the option to render the empty object value `{}`, default `true`.
 (Added in NLog 4.3.7)

+* _includeAllProperties_: Include all events properties of a logevent? default: `false`.
+Introduced in NLog 4.4
+* _excludeProperties_: comma separated string with names which properties to exclude.
+Only used when _includeAllProperties_ is `true`.
+Case sensitive.
+Default empty
+When a name contains a comma, single quote the value.
+E.g. `'value,withquote',value2`.
+Introduced in NLog 4.4

+  .

 ## Notes
 * Currently the layout will always create a non-nested object with properties.